Islam in the Netherlands

-Islam is the second largest religion in the Netherlands, after Christianity, and is practised by 5% of the population according to 2018 estimates.
+Islam is the second largest religion in the Netherlands, after Christianity, and is practised by 6% of the population according to 2023. estimates.
 The majority of Muslims in the Netherlands belong to the Sunni denomination.
 Many reside in the country's four major cities: Amsterdam, Rotterdam, The Hague and Utrecht.

 The early history of Islam in the Netherlands can be traced back to the 16th century, when a small number of Ottoman merchants began settling in the nation's port cities.
 As a result, improvised mosques were first built in Amsterdam in the early 17th century.
 In the ensuing centuries, the Netherlands experienced sporadic Muslim immigration from the Dutch East Indies, during their long history as part of the Dutch overseas possessions.
 From the dissolution of the Ottoman Empire after the First World War until the independence of Indonesia, the Dutch East Indies contained the world's second largest Muslim population, after British India.
 However, the number of Muslims in the European territory of the Kingdom of the Netherlands was very low, accounting for less than 0.1% of the population.

-The Netherlands' economic resurgence in the years between 1960 and 1973 motivated the Dutch government to recruit migrant labor from the Muslim world, chiefly from Turkey and Morocco.
-Later waves of immigrants arrived through family reunification and asylum seeking.
-A notable portion of Muslim immigrants also arrived from the former colonies of Indonesia and Suriname.
+The Netherlands' economic resurgence in the years between 1960 and 1973 motivated the Dutch government to recruit foreign skilled laborers, chiefly from Morocco and Turkey – both majority Muslim countries.
+Later waves of Muslim immigrants arrived through family reunification and asylum seeking.
+Small but notable minorities of Muslims also immigrated from the former colonies of Indonesia and Suriname.